rickeysxhemz/livewire-translations/README.md

 - Use caret constraints for regular use: `"sxhemz/livewire-translations": "^1.0"`
 - Never use development versions in production: `dev-main`

+## Project Status & Growth

+This package is in active development and growing with each release.
+While it provides a solid foundation for Laravel translation management, we're continuously improving and expanding its capabilities based on community feedback and contributions.

+### Current Focus Areas
+- **Stability**: Ensuring reliable core functionality with comprehensive testing
+- **Documentation**: Improving examples and use case coverage
+- **Community**: Growing the contributor base and gathering feedback
+- **Performance**: Optimizing for various application scales and use cases

-## 🔮 Roadmap
+### Roadmap

-- [ ] Integration with Laravel Filament
+- [ ] Enhanced Laravel Filament integration
-- [ ] REST API endpoints for frontend frameworks
+- [ ] Extended API capabilities for frontend frameworks
-- [ ] Import/Export functionality for translations
+- [ ] Import/Export functionality for translation workflows
-- [ ] Translation validation and approval workflow
+- [ ] Translation validation and approval processes
-- [ ] Integration with translation services (Google Translate, DeepL)
+- [ ] Integration with external translation services
-- [ ] Performance dashboard and analytics
+- [ ] Performance monitoring and optimization tools
-- [ ] Multi-tenant support
+- [ ] Multi-tenant support for SaaS applications

+### Contributing to Growth

+This package has the potential to become a comprehensive translation solution for the Laravel ecosystem.
+We welcome contributions in the form of:

+- **Code improvements** and new features
+- **Documentation** enhancements and examples
+- **Testing** edge cases and real-world scenarios
+- **Performance** optimizations and benchmarking
+- **Community feedback** and feature requests

+Every contribution helps make this package more robust and useful for the entire Laravel community.

 ---

-Made with ❤️ for the Laravel community
+Built with care for the Laravel community